soapdog/firefoxos-quick-guide/firstapp.md

 ![Memos, a minimalist notepad app](images/originals/memos-app.png)

-In this chapter we're going to rebuild the **Memos** application which is a note taking application I built to use as an example in my talks about Firefox OS.
+In this chapter we're going to build a simple **Memos** application, which is an application for taking notes.
 Before coding, lets review how this app works.
 The app has three screens.
 The first one is the main screen and has a list of your stored notes by title.
 When you click a note (or add a new one) you're moved to the detail screen that allows you to edit the content and title of the given note as we shown in the shot below.

 ![Memos, editing screen](images/originals/memos-editing-screen.png)